stevenalexander/docker-authentication-authorisation/kubernetes-single-pod.md

 This architecture is a single [pod](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md) running on a single node with all the components.
-It's basically the same as running it locally for development and doesn't offer any horizontal scales.
+It's basically the same as running it locally for development and doesn't offer any horizontal scaling.
 Didn't require much changes to the configuration, only updating server names to localhost (containers in a pod can address each other locally).
 It could be scaled by creating a data persistence pod for a database, updating config to point all the services which need persistence at it, then placing a load balancer in front of the pod and creating multiple nodes hosting the web/data persistence pod.